 A certified financial planner is qualified to provide financial advice and must be a fiduciary.
 If they are a fee-only advisor, they will be compensated only by the fees that their clients pay.

 CFP stands for a Certified Financial Planner.
 It is a designation awarded by the Certified Financial Planner Board of Standards, Inc. (CFP Board) to those individuals who successfully pass the CFP Exam, have formal educational qualifications, have relevant work experience, and demonstrate professional ethics.

+In that sense, a CFP has more training and experience than a financial planner.
 Simply passing the 170-question CFP exam is not the only pre-requisite to earn a CFP designation.
 A CFP has to continue his/her education in order to sustain the designation and the skills needed to succeed as a financial planner.